Mang Jose (film)

-Mang Jose is a 2021 Philippine superhero comedy film written by Mark Joseph Papa and directed by Raynier Brizuela.
-It stars Janno Gibbs, Mikoy Morales, Bing Loyzaga, Manilyn Reynes and Jerald Napoles.
+Mang Jose is a 2021 Philippine superhero comedy film written by Carl Joseph Papa and directed by Raynier Brizuela.
+It stars Janno Gibbs, Mikoy Morales, Bing Loyzaga, Jerald Napoles and Manilyn Reynes.
 The film is inspired by a Parokya ni Edgar song of the same title.

 Plot

 It always pays to be good.
 And for superhero-in-hiding Mang Jose, it is quite literal.
 Having the ability of energy absorption & redirection, he covertly saves people only if they rent him out.

 One day, carefree young man Tope rents Mang Jose to help him save his mother who has been abducted by mysterious troopers of King Ina, an enigmatic cunning villainess who is out there to annihilate all remaining superheroes in hiding.

-Little do Mang Jose and Tope know the quest would lead them into paying the terrible price in order to save the priceless truth binding them: family.
+Little do Mang Jose and Tope know the quest would lead them to pay the terrible price in order to save the priceless truth binding them: family.